-12 Conclusion
+13 Conclusion

 Based on these results, classical contact tracing should, in the least, incorporate location information alongside individual information.
 If greater privacy options or efficiency is desired, a greater reliance on location-based tracing should be considered compared to manual contact tracing as classically implemented in most circumstances.
 Bulletin board contact tracing provides an improved solution for the two main problems of classical contact tracing: reconstruction of the contact set for the infected individual and communicating with those who have been exposed.
 It improves contact set reconstruction by relying on individuals' memory of locations not of people; and by combining the location memories of the index individual as well as the exposed individuals.
 It improves on the message passing by similarly requiring only that the index person pass a message to a public bulletin board.
 The recipients also have only to know how to get messages from this board.
 The contact tracer, thus, does not need to know how to individually reach every contact.
-However, the bulletin board approach makes these improvements at the cost a relatively negligible amount of personal information: they need only agree to the posting of an anonymous message associating location and time.
+However, the bulletin board approach makes these improvements at the cost of requiring greater cooperation with the contact tracing regime than classical contact tracing.
+This, as we have noted, may be easier to secure than classical contact tracing because individuals involved need to reveal a relatively negligible amount of personal information: they need only agree to the posting of an anonymous message associating location and time.
 Based on our models, we suggest that policy makers should consider bulletin board based approaches to contact tracing in addition to manual approaches.